-The third and final aim of this paper is to use the analysis of \textbf{BO} to open up wider questions concerning the role of reduction and rigour in quantum chemistry.
-In \S\ref{BBO} we provide a prospectus for future philosophical work on the foundations of quantum chemistry that is informed by scientific practice, as all parties agree that it should be.
-We argue that such philosophical work should be disentangled from the unwarranted mobilisation of quantum chemistry against the fundamentality of physics.
+The fourth and final aim of this paper is to use the analysis of \textbf{BO} to open up wider questions concerning the role of reduction and rigour in quantum chemistry. \S\ref{BBO} provides a prospectus for future philosophical work on the foundations of quantum chemistry that is informed by scientific practice, as all parties agree that it should be.
+We argue that such philosophical work should be disentangled from the unwarranted mobilization of quantum chemistry against the fundamentality of physics.
 We show that attending instead to the conceptual, formal and methodological questions which scientists themselves ask raises a range of issues and open questions relating to the various types of semi-classical modelling, the role of persistent environmental interactions, and the problem of isolating distinctively `chemical' modes of quantum modelling practice.